 A.6 Describe the relationships, unless insignificant for the two parties, that exist between significant shareholders or shareholders represented on the Board and directors, or their representatives in the case of proprietary directors.
 Explain, as the case may be, how the significant shareholders are represented.
 Specifically, state those directors appointed to represent significant shareholders, those whose appointment was proposed by significant shareholders and/or companies in its group, specifying the nature of such relationships or ties.
 In particular, mention the existence, identity and post of directors, or their representatives, as the case may be, of the listed company, who are, in turn, members of the Board of Directors or their representatives of companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders.

-Name or company Name or company name Company name of the group Description of name of related of related significant company of the significant relationship/post director or shareholder shareholder representative
+Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post N/A